tinymce/tinymce/CONTRIBUTING.md

 * `bun run dev`

-This performs compilation steps which webpack requires but are usually once-off.
+This performs compilation steps which rspack requires but are usually once-off.
 It also runs `tsc` to make later commands faster (`tsc -b` enforces incremental compilation).

 ### Builds